ailrk/markdowndb.macro/README.md

 export {Markdown, MarkdownDB} from 'markdowndb.macro';
 ```

+##### Notes
-Note because the type is exposed at compile time, you need to re-export types you want to use at runtime.
+- Note because the type is exposed at compile time, you need to re-export types you want to use at runtime.
 This is not ideal and if you have a better solution please open a RP.
+- If you want to use the type without importing macro you need to import `markdowndb.macro/dist/types`;
+- When you are defining your `MarkdownDB` You need to have `MarkdownRuntimeDatabase` and `MarkdownStaticDatabase` avaliable in the same module.
+Import from `markdowndb.macro/dist/markdown-map`.
+- If you are using `static mode`, notice that the argument for `publicURL` should be a string literal started with a slash `/`;

 ##### interfaces
 You can query `markdowns` based on following type: